How to Transcribe a Recorded Conversation into Notion: Zoom Recordings, Voice Memos & IC Recorders

 Smartphone voice memo (iPhone, etc.)In-person interviews, quick capturesFile-upload transcription tool like Notta

-IC recorder fileLong-form conversations, on-site recordingLong-form-friendly tools like Rimo Voice
+IC recorder fileLong-form conversations, on-site recordingLong-form-friendly tool like Rimo Voice

-Pick your bucket, then jump to the matching section.
+Pick your bucket, then jump to the matching section below.

 Quick comparison table